Team-on/works/2_prj/[C#] CodeStudio/README.md

 ﻿# IDE
- Пиши і компілюй код в одній програмі!
+ Write and compile code in one application!

-## Фичи:
+## Features:
- * Компіляція одразу в ide
+ * Compile code in IDE
-	* Лише для C#
+	* Only for C#
- * Можливість створення файлів на основі шаблонів.
+ * Create files based on templates
-	* Шаблони можна створювати самому
+	* You can add template manually.
+They loaded through .XML files in templates folder
- * Підсвітка синтаксису
+ * Syntax highlighter
- 	* Налаштування кольору і слів для підсвічування
+ 	* Customize words and colors for highlighting from .XML file
- * Працює лише з 1-файловими проектами
+ * Works only for projects with 1 file
- * Налаштування вигляду
+ * Configurtate opened windows and colors

-## Зроблено на
+## Made with:
  * С#
  * WPF